caseywatts/dyb-doks/content/distortions.md

 layout: distortions
 ---

-When you notice a thought is "off" but you can't put your finger on it, try to figure out which cognitive distortion it is by searching here!
+Do you ever notice a thought you have is "off" but you can't put your finger on it?
+This might be a cognitive distortion!
 A cognitive distortion is an unhelpful thought which gives you a skewed, inaccurate view of reality.
 They tend to be irrational or exaggerated.

-Below are many cognitive distortions, in groups.
-Each specific distortion has a link to a Wikipedia article diving into more detail.
+Below, cognitive distortions are categorized into four groups: filtering, filling in the gaps, bias to act, and memory.